aksenia/mitosalt-custom/saltshaker/README.md

 SAltShaker is a Python port and extension of the original MitoSAlt `delplot.R` visualization script.
 The package provides three modular commands for a flexible analysis workflow:

 - **Event calling**: Direct Python port of the original R script's deletion/duplication classification logic
-- **Pattern classification**: Rule-based decision tree to distinguish single from mouse multiple type of events
+- **Pattern classification**: Rule-based decision tree to distinguish single and multiple type of events from background
-- **Visualization**: Circular genome plotting based on the original R script visualization with spatial grouping enhancements
+- **Visualization**: Circular genome plotting based on the original R script visualization with spatial grouping and annotations

 The core deletion/duplication classification algorithm (`saltshaker call`) faithfully replicates the original R implementation.
 The additional pattern classification (`saltshaker classify`) extends this with literature-based criteria to distinguish between pathogenic single high-heteroplasmy events and mtDNA maintenance defect patterns following [Basu et al. PLoS Genetics 2020](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009242).